-15 Ways to Break Your Bad Eating Habits
+15 Ways to Break The Bad Eating Habits Behind Your Weight Gain

 And that's one of the reasons why dropping those pounds is so difficult.
 Most weight-loss routines begin by changing your diet.
-Which is understandable, right?
-Calories in, calories out, you burn fat.
 But many of those diet changes often take too much willpower to sustain in the long term.
 So while you might lose weight initially, it can just as easily come right back.

 The foods that are easiest to reach for are the ones you're most likely to take.
 A study conducted at Google's New York office found that placing M&Ms in opaque containers as opposed to glass ones and giving healthier snacks more prominent shelf space curbed candy consumption by 3.1 million calories in just seven weeks.
 So what does that mean for your weight?
 Well a study by Eat This, Not That! magazine advisor Brian Wansink, director of the Cornell Food and Brand Lab, might have the answer.
 After analyzing photos of 200 kitchens, he found that women who have soda sitting on their countertops weigh an average of 26 pounds more, cereal an additional 20 pounds, and cookies about 8 pounds more.
 The lesson here is clear: Clear junk food off your countertops to start losing weight and to make better choices.

 Eat This!
 Tip: We know snacking is important to maintain a revving metabolism, but that doesn't mean once-in-awhile treats should constantly be sitting on your desk.
 Keep any foods that might sabotage your goals out of sight.

 Simply reorganizing the most accessible foods in your pantry or which sit on your counter could translate into serious calorie savings.
 So after you remove the junk, replace it with a fruit bowl.
 You're 70 percent more likely to grab fruits and veggies over less healthy options if they're readily available or right in front of you, according to more of Wansink's research.